apache/mxnet/docs/python_docs/python/api/np/arrays.ndarray.rst

 integers into the location of an item in the block.
 The ranges in which the indices can vary is specified by the :obj:`shape
 <ndarray.shape>` of the array.
 How many bytes each item takes and how
-the bytes are interpreted is defined by the :ref:`data-type object
-<arrays.dtypes>` associated with the array.
+the bytes are interpreted is defined by the data-type object associated with the array.

 .. index:: C-order, Fortran-order, row-major, column-major, stride, offset